-This module complements the core programme module ('Political Psychology') by providing students with a detailed introduction to the nature and study of public opinion.
+This module provides students with a detailed introduction to the nature and study of public opinion.
 Opinion and attitudes are central to the choices that citizens make and to the way they behave, which in turn are core outcomes in politics.
 Yet the nature and formation of those attitudes are complex, and shaped by a range of individual and contextual factors, which are central subjects within psychology.
-This module therefore brings together perspectives from both political science and psychology, in helping students to understand how citizens form attitudes and opinions, the processes and considerations that underpin attitude formation, the factors and actors that influence these formative processes and the effect that citizens’ attitudes have on their behaviour.
+This module therefore brings together perspectives from both political science and psychology, in helping students to understand how citizens form attitudes and opinions, the processes and considerations that underpin attitude formation, the factors and actors that influence these formative processes and the effect that citizens' attitudes have on their behaviour.
 The module will also consider the principal ways in which we identify and measure public opinion, notably through surveys.
-Underpinning the module will be the central question of whether the nature of citizens’ opinions are consistent with the assumptions and demands of modern democratic states.
+Underpinning the module will be the central question of whether the nature of citizens' opinions are consistent with the assumptions and demands of modern democratic states.

 Method of assessment